Golden Beet Soup with Pine Nut Tuile

 Make the pine nut tuile: preheat the oven to 325°F. Prepare a rimmed baking sheet with parchment paper, set aside.

-In a small sauce pan over medium heat, melt the butter; stir in the honey, water, and salt until well combined, about 3 minutes.
+In a small sauce pan over medium heat, melt the butter; stir in the honey, 2 1/4 teaspoons water, and salt until well combined, about 3 minutes.
 Remove from the heat and transfer to a large heatproof bowl.
 In medium bowl, sift powdered sugar and flour together.
 Gently stir the sugar mixture into the butter mixture until well combined and there are no lumps.
 Fold in the chopped pine nuts.
 Let the mixture rest for a few minutes.
-(Note: it can be made in advance and refrigerated.)

 Using a rubber spatula rubbed with a little butter or oil, spread the pine nut mixture in an even layer over the parchment.
 Bake until lightly golden brown, about 10 to 15 minutes.
 Place on a rack to cool completely.
 Break into large shards and set aside.

-Make the pickled mustard seeds: in a heavy bottomed sauce pan combine the sugar, water, white vinegar, and mustard seeds.
+Make the pickled mustard seeds: in a small sauce pan combine sugar, 1/4 cup water, white vinegar, and mustard seeds.
 Cook on low until the mustard seeds are tender, about 10 minutes.
 Add additional sugar if needed.
 Set aside.

 Make the beet soup: preheat the oven to 375°F. Scrub the beets with a vegetable brush or by hand and dry with a clean kitchen towel.
 Place beets on a rimmed baking sheet and drizzle with olive oil.
 Season with 1 teaspoon salt and toss until the beets are fully coated.
 Cover the baking sheet tightly with foil and roast until the beets fork-tender, 30 to 40 minutes.
 Remove foil and set aside.
 When the beets are cooled, peel the beets and cut into large chunks.
 Set aside.